 Digital fatigue and listening fatigue can take various forms.
 These can be twinges in the back of your neck, eye twitching, eye pain (digital eye strain), intense headaches, dehydrated and sagging skin and loss of sleep.

 Set an alarm for yourself to monitor your screen time, so you always make room for breaks - especially after long virtual meetings.
 If you don't wear glasses, you can purchase 'blue light' glasses that will filter out this and protect your eyes against potential future damage.
-These glasses are called digital anti-fatigue lenses.
+These glasses are called digital anti-fatigue lenses or digital eye fatigue glasses.

 When you do stop for a break, don't forget to step away from your screen and desk and move!
 This will increase your lymph flow, connect your muscles and improve your posture.
 Taking a short walk for some fresh air will also boost your mood and decrease stress.